najeebullahii/FinQuery-Natural-Language-Analytics-Ecommerce/README.md

 **Customer satisfaction analysis**

-Asking "Which 10 product categories have the lowest average review score?" produces a query that joins order items, products, reviews, and category translations in a single statement — the kind of query that takes a junior analyst several minutes to write correctly.
+Asking "Which 10 product categories have the lowest average review score?" produces a query that joins order items, products, reviews, and category translations in a single statement the kind of query that takes a junior analyst several minutes to write correctly.

 ![Bottom 10 categories by average review score](https://raw.githubusercontent.com/najeebullahii/FinQuery-Natural-Language-Analytics-Ecommerce/main/screenshots/lowest_rated_categories.png)

-*Security and services, diapers and hygiene, and office furniture rank as the three lowest rated categories — the kind of insight that directly informs product strategy decisions.*
+*Security and services, diapers and hygiene, and office furniture rank as the three lowest rated categories, the kind of insight that directly informs product strategy decisions.*

 ---